GeorgeNikou/js-rand/Nodejs-routes/README.md

   * image/title/comment
  * delete post

 This project remains somewhat incomplete due a loss of interest.
-The site still provides the very basic CRUD functionality.
+The site still provides the very basic CRUD functionality however.